Autodesk-Forge/forge-upgradefiles-revit/README.md

 Open the browser: [http://localhost:3000](http://localhost:3000).

+## How to use
+1. Select Revit file in BIM360 Hub from Source File/Folder, Right Click and select `Upgrade to Revit 2019`.
+It will create a new version after successfully upgraded.
+2. Select Source Folder and Destination Folder, then click `Upgrade`, it will upgrade all the files under the folder to destinated folder.

 ## Main Backend API used
 ### File upgrade API based on Design Automation API
 - **POST      /api/forge/da4revit/v1/upgrader/files/:source_file_url/folders/:destinate_folder_url**